Stratiotes aloides: Description

 Stratiotes aloides has a rosette of serrated leaves, lanceolate, up to 30 cm long in tufts.
-White flowers are up to 45 mm across with many stamens in the male plants are produced in the summer.
+White flowers up to 45 mm across, with many stamens in the male plants, are produced in the summer.

 Ecological aspects

 In the summer this plant floats on the water surface with the leaves just above the surface.
 In the autumn they become covered with a slimy secretion (calcium carbonate) and the whole plant sinks to the bottom to rise again in the spring.
 Fossils have been found of this plant.

-Plants are dioecious, male and female plants must be grown if seed is required.
+Plants are dioecious.
+Male and female plants must be grown if seed is required.
 Only the female plant occurs naturally in Britain, though plants with hermaphrodite flowers are also found occasionally.
 Seed is never set in Britain, the plants increasing mainly by offsets.

 Distribution

 In Ireland, it is found in shallow waters where it was introduced.
 Apparently now extinct in the north-east of Ireland.
 Rare in east England.